Development of guidance for inclusion of adverse effects in systematic reviews - PROJECT COMPLETED

 This project will investigate what information potential users of diagnostic reviews would like to have included in PLS and how they would prefer this information to be presented.
 Users include the science and health-interested public, health professionals, policy makers and journalists.
 They will also explore how this information can be best described using plain language.
 A combination of focus groups, user testing, and a web-based survey methods will be used to develop guidance for authors of reviews of diagnostic tests about the information needed to write an informative PLS for potential users of these reviews.

-This project will identify all the proposed statistical methods for updating or repeating meta-analyses and compare their properties by applying them to existing Cochrane Reviews and using simulated meta-analyses.
+This project aimed to identify all the proposed statistical methods for updating or repeating meta-analyses and compare their properties by applying them to existing Cochrane Reviews and using simulated meta-analyses.
 The results will be used to recommend which methods are most appropriate when updating a meta-analysis, and to inform discussions within Cochrane about when an update is needed.

 The CERQual approach for assessing how much confidence to place in findings from qualitative evidence syntheses – Development of component 1: Cochrane qualitative Methodological Limitations Tool (CAMELOT) - PROJECT COMPLETED